Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

 Given the relocation of port-related activities, the outskirts of port cities often become derelict areas where urban restructuring occurs.
 Such revitalization of urban areas is called waterfront redevelopment.

 Most cities have understood that the industrial heritage of the port is something that should be reinforced rather than eradicated.
-As such, they have capitalized on their industrial past to create interesting and inviting waterfronts, reflecting the fact that most people want to see the real working city and not a sanitized landscape stripped of all historical references.
+As such, they have capitalized on their industrial past to create interesting and inviting waterfronts, reflecting that most people want to see a real working city and not a sanitized landscape stripped of all historical references.
 Industrial, recreational, commercial, and residential land uses can and do successfully coexist, often with great effect.
-In fact, their coexistence has proven to be the crucial element in dozens of projects around the world.
+In fact, their coexistence has proven to be a crucial element in dozens of projects around the world.

 Many projects follow the rules of new urbanism, which seeks to redefine the nature of metropolitan areas by reintroducing traditional notions of neighborhood design and fitting those ideas into a variety of urban and suburban settings.
 Some new urbanism principles include walkable neighborhoods, primary orientation to public transit systems, preservation of open space and greenways, and the greater integration of different types of land uses at the neighborhood level.
 As such, waterfront redevelopment is one of the most visible manifestations of a growing appreciation of urban values, which has its roots in specific social, environmental, and cultural factors that have come to the fore in recent decades.
 These may include environmental concerns, interest in historic preservation, community activism, and changing social values.
 However, it is clear that waterfront redevelopment should also have the potential to improve the existing economic base of the community and, at a minimum, must not jeopardize this base.
 In short, successful waterfront redevelopment projects will integrate economic, societal, and environmental objectives and achieve sustainability.